There are basic rabbit care facts everyone interested in adopting a bunny should know.

 Other times, they can sink their teeth into flesh, causing bleeding.
 This is a sign of a very angry or frightened bunny.
 The important thing is to figure out what triggers this reaction and deal with it appropriately.
 This may mean giving the bunny a safe space, more exercise time, spaying or neutering, or introducing a new bunny friend.

 Rabbit Care Fact #7: You want how much?!!?
 Rabbits are expensive.
 Along with the hay, they also require a daily diet of fresh herbs and vegetables.
 Yet the biggest price tag comes with vet care.
 Rabbits are considered an exotic, so you need to see a vet who treats exotics.
 Typically that kind of treatment costs more than it would for a dog or cat.
-A simple office visit may be close to $100 (this price tag also depends on what part of the country you live in), while spay or neutering services can be $400-$500, and dental surgery may be a thousand dollars or more.
+A simple office visit may be well over $100 (this price tag also depends on what part of the country you live in), while spay or neutering services can be $400-$600, and dental surgery may be a thousand dollars or more.
 This is because rabbits have unique needs that a vet and their support team need to be aware of before they treat or do surgery.
 Before bringing home that bunny, be sure you know of the nearest exotics vet in your area (as well as the nearest emergency vet.
 Rabbits like to get sick at the most inconvenient times - like Christmas Day).
 If the nearest vet is an hour or more away, you need to know this.
 Payment plans may be available through your vet clinic (Care Credit is a common one that many clinics will take).
 At the moment, Nationwide is the only insurance company that will cover exotic pets, however, there are many restrictions (and I personally do not find the policy very useful).
 If you do decide to go with it, do read over the policy carefully.
 I do recommend putting aside some money every month for potential emergencies.

 Rabbit Care Fact #8: My 4-year-old wants a bunny.
 Despite the sweet pictures of toddlers with baby bunnies and chicks that show up on the Internet at Easter, rabbits and children are not necessarily a great mix.
 A rabbit can be extremely fragile, and if not handled properly, a child can cause severe or fatal injury.
 Putting aside the potential for broken legs and backs, rabbits can be shy and become stressed with improper interactions.
 As a bunny becomes more timid and spends the majority of the day hiding, owners start to lose interest.
 Not paying close attention to a rabbit can lead to severe health issues.
 Many seasoned bunny owners know there is only a short window of time to help an ill rabbit before a situation becomes tragic.